txt/se17/doc/project.md

 + Can you code to acceptable levels of quality?
 + Can you save time by reusing (parts) of other people's code?
 + Do you know about configuration and version control?
-+ Can you deliver enough  working software, on time, avoiding superflous details?
++ Can you deliver just enough  working software, on time, avoiding superflous details?

 Lets find out.

 <br clear=all>

 In this work you will: